andreabellome/astra-documentation/docs/matlab/Dynamic programming/ASTRA_DP.md

 This is a wrapper for all ASTRA functionalities.

 ## INPUT
-seq      : vector with planets IDs in the MGA sequence
+- seq      : vector with planets IDs in the MGA sequence
+- INPUT    : structure with the following mandatory fields:
 - chosenRevs :
 - res        : vector with N:M resonant ratio and number of leg at which the resonant transfer is needed.
 If no